Continuous Leave: Guidance While You're Away

 • Do I get paid while on leave?

-Between the state’s insurance program and/or Lincoln STD benefit and the PTO you choose to use, you cannot exceed more than 100% of your regular pay.
+Between the state paid benefits, Lincoln's STD benefits (if enrolled), and the paid time away you choose to use, you cannot exceed more than 100% of your regular pay.
 For example, if an employee works 40 hours a week and receives 60% benefit from state/Lincoln benefits, the maximum accrual usage is 16 hours a week.

 Additionally, disability benefits typically have a 7-day waiting period (elimination) period.
-During this waiting period, you may use up to 40 hours of PTO.
+During this waiting period, you may use up to 40 hours of paid time away.

 Please note that we may be unable to make retroactive changes to your accrual usage after payroll processing.

-View PTO charts and PTO accrual rates by visitng the NU Time Away page.
+View paid time away charts and accrual rates by visiting the NU Time Away page.

 • How do I pay for my benefits while on leave?